Particular/docs.particular.net/tutorials/monitoring/demo/walkthrough-1.md

 When the processing time and throughput are different you need to take both figures into account.
 If a message type is being processed more (higher throughput) then the endpoint becomes more sensitive to how long it takes to process messages of that type (processing time).

-### What if a slow message handler cannot be further optimized?
+### I have a slow message handler cannot be further optimized

 Sometimes, you are faced with a message handler that is still slow, even after you have optimized it as much as you can.
 These message handlers have a negative impact on the processing time and throughput of the endpoints they run in and that means the throughput of other message types handled by the same endpoint are also impacted.